Difference Between C Corp and S Corp for Taxes: Everything You Need to Know

 S-Corp status tends to favor small businesses while big businesses that have the goal of getting funds by selling stock globally do not qualify to be S-Corps.

 If you need help with the tax differences between C-Corps and S-Corps, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.